 These responses suggest that incentive pay may work through different channels to standard models.
-In these models, the CEO improves firm value only if her utility from consuming the resulting pay increment exceeds the effort required to do so - the contract offers sufficient consumption incentives.
-Our respondents instead suggest that a CEO does not need the extra pay to finance consumption, but believes it is fair to be recognized for a job well done - variable pay provides expost recognition.
+In these models, the CEO improves firm value only if her utility from consuming the resulting pay increment exceeds the effort required - the contract offers sufficient consumption incentives.
+Our respondents instead suggest that a CEO does not need the extra pay to finance consumption, but believes it is fair to be recognized for a job well done - variable pay provides ex-post recognition.